richburke/search-gene-data/README.md

 Open up 2 console windows.
 In the first, navigate to the root of the Django project and type `python manage.py runserver`.
 In the second, in the root of the project, enter `webpack -w`.

 ### Design choices
 Aside from the use of React, perhaps the biggest design choice involved the use of Griddle--a grid component implemented in React.
-The data and the functionality desired (sorting, paging) lends itself well to a grid, and frankly there's reason to reinvent a solution when perfectly good and vetted solutions already exist.
+The data and the functionality desired (sorting, paging) lends itself well to a grid, and frankly there's no reason to reinvent a solution when perfectly good and vetted solutions already exist.

 ### To dos
 1. Add export functionality, as a `.csv`, `.xls`, or `.json` file.